calmsacibis995/ayacc/README.md

 ## Submitting patches, bug fixes, updates to the code

 Submit patches, bug fixes, and updates to the code by making pull requests.

-## Translation status

-ayacc will soon support additional languages other than English.
-Right now it is in preliminary status.